GrammaticalFramework/gf-core/download/index-3.12.md

 pip install pgf
 ```

-Note that this requires the GF C runtime to be installed on your system.
-This is included in the Ubuntu binaries.
-If you choose another platform of installation method, see the installation instructions [here](https://www.grammaticalframework.org/doc/gf-developers.html#toc12).
+If this doesn't work, you will need to install the C runtime manually; see the instructions [here](https://www.grammaticalframework.org/doc/gf-developers.html#toc12).

 ---